Light-HD/jetsonmitrccar/RUNNING_FourWd.md

 `roslaunch vesc_driver vesc_driver_node.launch`
 **TODO: Write the agent names comes with the roslaunch (and their brief descriptions)**

-This starts ROS node for communicating with servo and bldc. /commands/servo/position writes to servo and /commands/motor/* topics are inputs to corresponding interfaces.
+This starts ROS node for communicating with servo and bldc.
+Node it launches is vesc_driver_node.
+This agent handles all serial communication to VESC.
+It sends commands and periodically polls sensor data from VESC.

 Next step is to start the low level speed and steering controller.
 These nodes takes cmd_vel and translates it into correct messages for vesc_driver_node.